Latest News

 What is an Adjustment of Status Interview?

-The final step in adjustment of status is the interview.
-If you are married to a US citizen, you could be eligible for adjustment of status – receiving a green card without leaving the country.
+The final step is the adjustment of status interview.
+If you are married to a US citizen, you could be eligible for adjustment of status, which means receiving a green card without leaving the country.
+At the Law Office of Matthew W. Peterson, we are always here to help you with legal matters, especially immigration.

 Where is the Adjustment of Status Interview Held?